Contents

 The official address of Windsor Castle is Windsor SL4 1NJ, United Kingdom.
 It is approximately 72 kilometers from London and easily accessible by train.
 Follow these directions on Maps.
 You can also book a day trip from London to Windsor Castle to save you the hassle of arranging your transport to and from the castle.

-How much does it cost to visit the Windsor Castle?
+How much does it cost to visit Windsor Castle?

 Standard Windsor Castle tickets start at £30.
 This includes entry to the castle, the State Apartments, St George's Chapel, Semi-State Rooms, and a multilingual multimedia guide.
-A guided tour of Windsor Castle, though more expensive, would ensure a more immersive experience with afternoon tea and British pasties.
+Though more expensive, a guided tour of Windsor Castle would ensure a more immersive experience with afternoon tea and British pasties.
 However, a day trip from London to Windsor Castle would cost you £79 to £159 depending on the attractions and facilities included with the ticket.